ENCCS/max-coe-workshop/content/day5/yambo-tutorial.md

 As you can see, the general result is not too bad, but there are some differences both at the DFT and GW levels.
 The magnitude of the band gap is too large, and the relative energy of the two conduction band minima is not correct.
 One obvious issue is the lack of convergence of our tutorial calculations.
 As we know, we should include more vacuum space and many, many more k-points.
 Additionally, this is a transition metal dichalcogenide: for this class of systems, the details of the band structure can strongly depend on small variations in the lattice parameters and on the type of pseudopotential used.
 A great deal of care must be taken when performing these calculations!

 In order to learn more about Yambo, we suggest visiting the [Yambo website](https://www.yambo-code.eu/).
-For technical information and tutorials, you can check ou the [Yambo wiki](https://www.yambo-code.eu/wiki/index.php/Main_Page).
-If you have issues and questions about installing and running the code, you can write them on the [Yambo forum](https://www.yambo-code.eu/forum/index.php).
+For technical information and tutorials, you can check out the [Yambo wiki](https://www.yambo-code.eu/wiki/index.php/Main_Page).
+If you have issues and questions about installing and running the code, you can write about them on the [Yambo forum](https://www.yambo-code.eu/forum/index.php).